replicatedhq/troubleshoot.sh/content/reference/getting-started/overview.md

 Custom Collectors are specific items that are defined in a YAML document that is provided as an input to the support bundle generation process.
 These can change or supplement the built-in collectors.

+### Redactors

+Redactors remove sensitive information from support bundles and can be added by the app vendor or the end user.

 ### Analyzers

 When a support bundle is uploaded to the [Replicated Vendor Portal](https://vendor.replicated.com), it will be extracted and automatically analyzed.
 The goal of this process is to find insights that are known issues or hints of what might be a problem.
 Analyzers are designed to program the debugging and log reading skills into an application that is quick and easy to run for any support bundle collected.